jondubois/super-node-starter/README.md

 typings install
 ```

-3. Provide a `.env` file (copy the template) and provider you own values
+3. Provide a `.env` file (copy the template) and provide you own values

 ```sh
 cp .env.example .env
 ```

-Create a local SQL database in MySQL/Postgres/etc and fill out the env values to connect there.
+Create a local relational database in MySQL/Postgres/etc (see sequelize for supported dialects) and fill out the env values to connect there.

 4. Run the database migrations
 ```sh